raqeebanjum/SCS-Excel-Extractor/README.md

    - The script will automatically:
      - Check if Docker is running
      - Check if Ollama is running
-     - Install required AI model if needed
+     - Install required AI model needed (will take a few minutes)
      - Start the application
    - Open your web browser and go to http://localhost:5000
    - Note: Will take a few minutes to build application the first time